Jerryjrlamonte/app-dev/README.md

 # app-dev
 my first repisotory
-My fav food is sinigang na baboy and adobong manok
+My fav place is taguig because i'm from taguig and my one of the best places is bonifacio global city